 If your retina is torn but not yet detached, retinal tear treatment is available.
 Your ophthalmologist may be able to repair the tear using lasers or retinal tear surgery.

-If you think you may have a torn or detached retina, or if you’d like more information about retinal tear surgery, contact the eastern Wisconsin ophthalmology center nearest you.
+If you think you may have a torn or detached retina, are exhibiting symptoms of detached retina, or if you’d like more information about retinal tear surgery, contact the eastern Wisconsin ophthalmology center nearest you.
 Our ophthalmologists practice in the following locations:*

 *Some ophthalmologists practice inside Aurora Health Care clinics instead of dedicated ophthalmology centers.
 Contact your neighborhood clinic for more information, or search for a detached retina expert near you.